Omegapy/APH-IF/README.md

 ## Advanced Parallel HybridRAG - Intelligent Fusion Overview

-Advanced Parallel HybridRAG - Intelligent Fusion (APH-IF) is a novel Retrieval Augmented Generation (RAG) system that differs from traditional RAG approaches by concurrently executing multiple retrieval methods, rather than sequentially, and fusing the the result using a LLM or a LRM to generate the final response.
+Advanced Parallel HybridRAG - Intelligent Fusion (APH-IF) is a novel Retrieval Augmented Generation (RAG) system that differs from traditional RAG approaches by performing semantic and traversal searches concurrently, rather than sequentially, and fusing the the result using a LLM or a LRM to generate the final response.

 ---